June 25, 2021: Philips Respironics recall on positive airway pressure devices. Learn More.

-Regular screening mammograms can find cancer when it is small, which means there is better chance of treating the cancer successfully, it is less likely to spread, there may be more treatment options.
+Regular screening mammograms can find cancer when it is small, which means there is better chance of treating the cancer successfully, it is less likely to spread and there may be more treatment options.
 Screening mammograms could save your life.

 Our Markham and Uxbridge sites are Ontario Breast Screening Program (OBSP) partners.
 OBSP is an organized breast cancer screening program that is funded by the Ministry of Health and Long Term Care and managed by Cancer Care Ontario.
 The OBSP offers important advantages for women and their primary care providers, including scheduling of all screening appointments, sending recall and result letters to women, and arranging follow-up services for women with results that show they need more tests.

-The OBSP Program requires a requisition from your doctor.
-Download OBSP requisition form.
+The OBSP Program does not require a requisition from your doctor.

 Women who are screened for breast cancer within an organized screening program like the OBSP further benefit by participating in a program that undergoes ongoing quality assurance, program monitoring and evaluation to ensure that its clients receive high-quality screening.
 In addition, all OBSP sites are accredited with the Canadian Association of Radiologists Mammography Accreditation Program.